North Carolina is only one of a

 an unveiling ceremony in the courtroom.
 Remarks about the justice made

-at the ceremony are retained in the NC Reports, helping to retain a
+at the ceremony are retained in the North Carolina Reports, helping to retain a

 glimpse of the person behind the opinions.
 About one portrait is hung